zamazan4ik/awesome-pgo/article/article.md

 With GCC I found the following issues:

 * [No](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112717) profiles compatibility guarantees at all.
 It means that for every GCC update in theory you need to regenerate your PGO profiles.
 In practice - who knows, I didn't test it.
 GL HF!
-* PGO profiles runtime dumping capabilities [are limited](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112829).
+* PGO profiles' runtime dumping capabilities [are limited](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112829).
 Compared to LLVM, there is no easy way to dump PGO profile to a memory instead of filesystem.
 GCC developers in this case suggest mitigations like using RAM-disk, NFS and other fancy stuff.
 If you want to implement it - you need to tweak GCOV implementation on your own.
 * It's [not clear](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112806) how PGO in GCC interacts with user-defined `likely`/`unlikely` hints.
-It could be a problem when you apply PGO for already (partially) optimized codebase with such user hints.
+It could be a problem when you apply PGO for the (partially) optimized codebase with such user hints.
 You can get some unexpected results.

 About MSVC I cannot say much - I didn't use MSVC for years and have no enough experience.
 However, after reading the corresponding PGO [documentation](https://learn.microsoft.com/en-us/cpp/build/profile-guided-optimizations) I can highlight the following things:

 * MSVC does not support sampling PGO.
 Probably there is a possibility to write a conversion tool from a profiler like Intel VTune and convert it to the MSVC-compatible PGO format.
-But I didn't anyhting like this in the wild.
+But I didn't see anything like this in the wild.
 * I didn't find PGO profiles compatibility guarantees in the documentation.
 * You cannot enable PGO without LTO.
 It could be a problem since LTO often breaks C/C++ program (due to different hidden UB in them) and LTO bumps requirements for your build machine (it could be a problem for the resource-constrained build environments).
 * There is no way to compare two PGO profiles (`llvm-profdata overlap` alternative).
 * No alternative to `-fprofile-partial-training` [flag](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-fprofile-partial-training) from GCC.
-* You cannot dump PGO profile to a memory.
-The only way to dump the profile is a save to a filesystem.
+* You cannot dump PGO profile into a memory.
+The only way to dump the profile is a save it to a filesystem.

 I [asked](https://developercommunity.visualstudio.com/t/Multiple-questions-about-Profile-Guided-/10537677) all these question on the Microsoft Developer community platform.
 I hope one day we will get answers there.